Jonathan Head is a Psychotherapist specializing in individual, couples and family therapy, and maintains a private practice in Oshawa, Ontario.

 Jonathan is an interactive, solution-focused therapist.
 His therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 He integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

-Lindsay Chartier graduated from Yorkville University in the Master of Arts Counselling Psychology program and holds a Bachelor of Arts in Criminology and Justice Studies from the University of Ontario I.T..
-Lindsay has worked in the field of mental health and wellness for the past ten years, including working with adolescents, young adults and their families, as well as individuals living with HIV and LGBTQ+ community.
+Lindsay Chartier holds a Master of Arts Counselling Psychology degree from Yorkville University and Bachelor of Arts in Criminology and Justice Studies from the University of Ontario I.T.
+Lindsay has worked in the field of mental health and wellness for the past ten years, including working with adolescents, young adults, couples and families, as well as individuals living with HIV and LGBTQ+ community.

-Her interests include interpersonal relationships, emotion regulation, anxiety, depression and life transitions.
-Lindsay’s approach to therapy is eclectic and draws from several therapeutic modalities.
+Her interests include interpersonal relationships, emotion regulation, anxiety, depression and healing from trauma, as well as life transitions.
+Lindsay’s approach to therapy is eclectic and draws from several therapeutic modalities including cognitive behavioural, dialectical behavioural and narrative therapies, to name a few.
 Lindsay strives to provide a warm and safe environment for her clients, where they can feel heard and understood.
-Her practice aims to develop a collaborative, empathetic, authentic and comfortable therapeutic relationship with clients in order to foster growth and assist those in reaching their goals.
+She aims to assist her clients to gain a deeper self awareness through exploration of one’s thoughts, feelings, behaviours and experiences.
+Her practice aims to develop a collaborative, empathetic, authentic and comfortable therapeutic relationship with clients in order to foster growth and assist those in reaching their goals while living a value focused life.

 Before pursuing psychotherapy and counseling, Jared spent over ten years working with children and youth in the foster care system.
 There he gained experience working with individuals with complex trauma, FASD, anxiety, depression, and other mental health challenges.
 Therapy has had a profound impact on Jared's journey towards health and he is excited to work with others on their own journeys.